TL;DR

 - You want peace of mind.
 Knowing an expert has checked your policy and it's right for you is invaluable.

 The best part?
-Using a private health insurance broker like WeCovr is free.
+Using a WeCovr specialist or one of our broker partners is free.
 Brokers are paid a commission by the insurance provider you choose.
-This commission is already built into the insurer's price, so you don't pay anything extra for the broker's expert advice and service.
+This commission is already built into the insurer's price, so you don't pay anything extra for the broker's regulated guidance and service.
 You get a better outcome, expert guidance, and ongoing support, all at no additional cost.

 Common Mistakes People Make When Buying PMI Without a Broker

-- Choosing on Price Alone: The cheapest policy is rarely the best.
-It might have a very limited hospital list, a low outpatient limit, or restricted cancer cover that you only discover when you need to claim.
+- Choosing on Price Alone: The lower-cost policy is rarely the best.
+It might have a very limited hospital list, a low outpatient limit, or restricted cancer cover that you only discover when you may need to claim.

 - Misunderstanding Underwriting: Many people choose "Moratorium" underwriting because it's quicker.
 However, they don't realise it can lead to claim delays while the insurer investigates their medical history from the last 5 years.
 A broker can advise if Full Medical Underwriting (FMU) would be a better, more certain option for them.